OUR BLOGGG, Etc!

 Every trip forever changes me, as only fellow travelers can appreciate.
 Every sense is engaged.
 Dreams come true.
 More dreams are created.
 Bonds are made stronger.
 New bonds are formed.
 Memories are imprinted in our hearts and minds that we will treasure for eternity, no matter how much we had already seen before.
 I do not take one single bit of these adventures with my family for granted, and I share my photos and experiences as a way to bring you along with me as much as possible on my journey.
 I love to share my passion for these discoveries and it brings me immense joy to know that I may even inspire some of my friends and family to visit the places I have fallen in love with, as I then can relive my passion through them.

-I cannot believe it has taken me over a year to write the 2nd part of my post regarding our European adventures from last summer, but with after watching Croatia play in the World Cup, I am finally setting aside time to share our photos and experiences Croatia.
+I cannot believe it has taken me over a year to write the 2nd part of my post regarding our European adventures from last summer.

 Did you know that Dubrovnik has been an UNESCO World Heritage site since 1979?